You’ve probably heard of Candida or Candida overgrowth or the most common - a yeast infection.

 - Win The Battle: Overpowering the beast (candida overgrowth) will call in for further artillery - such as coconut oil (anti-fungal) and things that bust the biofilm that gets created by the fungus.
 Biofilm-busters like as NAC and grapefruit seed extract.
 Good nutrition is vital also! (ensure you are getting a broad spectrum of vitamins and minerals from your foods mostly and supplement with liver capsules and organic acerola vitamin C super food supplement to fill in gaps).

-- Replenish the Good Guys: Throughout your treatment protocol, you may wish to take a good quality probiotic (your health practitioner may recommend one) I like the Metagenics and Ethical Nutrients brands.
+- Replenish the Good Guys: Throughout your treatment protocol, you may wish to take a good quality probiotic (your health practitioner may recommend one) I like the IMUNI Specialised Probiotic and the Seeking Health ProBiota HistaminX (if you have a problem with histamines).
 This will be an important step in colonising the gut microbiome so that the good guys outnumber the bad!

 Other Helpful Foods or Things to Support Healing